 These are tall, fluffy, delightfully squishy muffins.
 I always resist the waning of summer, but the moment we cross into autumn territory I am here for all the apple and cinnamon and pumpkin spice things, and these muffins deliver on all of that coziness.
 They are well-spiced and NOT too sweet, letting the pumpkin flavor shine through.

 Even better: the muffins come together in just a few minutes with a bowl and a whisk!
-This recipe requires no mixer and takes very little time to whip up on a Sunday or weekday morning.
+This recipe requires no mixer and takes very little time to whip up on a Sunday or chilly fall morning.
 More coffee, less work makes for a very happy me.

 This recipe yields 6 super tall and domed bakery-style muffins with very minimal effort, which is perfect for my little household of 2.
 You can definitely double the recipe if you want more muffins though!
 Make sure to read below for tips on how to get the tallest muffin tops.